Mandate for Leadership: Mandate IV

-Prior to the 1996 presidential election Heritage published the fourth Mandate for Leadership edition.
-Mandate IV was aimed at Congress, and focused on presenting a political strategy for Congress to continue the conservative policies of the outgoing Republican presidential administration.
+Prior to the 1996 U.S. presidential election, Heritage published the fourth Mandate for Leadership edition.
+Mandate for Leadership IV: Turning Ideas into Action was aimed at Congress, and focused on presenting a political strategy for Congress to continue the conservative policies of the outgoing Republican presidential administration.
 This edition of Mandate was offered as study material at an orientation conference attended by both Democratic and Republican freshman congressmen held by The Heritage Foundation and Empower America.
 In particular, a chapter on moving an agenda through Congress was recommended by Senate Majority Leader Trent Lott to House Speaker Newt Gingrich.